-How our audit addressed the matter
+Our audit work and observations

-- With respect to the ECL calculation, we determined that the loans qualify as stage 1 loans by assessing the actual performance of the loans (i.e. no significant deterioration of credit risk). - We evaluated the financial position of the counterparties of loans to group companies and guarantor by assessing observable data from rating agencies, the latest available financial information and other publicly available data in order to assess if there are no adverse conditions present suggesting to classify the loans as stage 2 or stage 3 loans. - For the expected credit loss, we assessed that the impairment methodology and model applied by the entity were in accordance with the impairment requirements of IFRS 9.
-We assessed the need for forward-looking information by the client as part of the impairment methodology was appropriate considering the characteristics of the loan portfolio of Repsol International Finance B.V. - We assessed that the PD and LGD and the assumptions applied by the managing directors, are reasonable and were, when possible, based upon data from external data source providers including indicators for potential management bias. - We have recalculated the impairment recorded in the financial statements.
+methodology and model applied by the entity were in accordance with the impairment requirements of IFRS 9.
+We assessed the need for forward-looking information by the client as part of the impairment methodology was appropriate considering the characteristics of the loan portfolio of Repsol International Finance B.V.;

+- We assessed that the PD and LGD and the assumptions applied by the managing directors, are reasonable and were, when possible, based upon data from external data source providers including indicators for potential management bias; and - We have recalculated the impairment recorded in the financial statements.

-We found the managing directors' assessment to be adequate.
+We found the management board's assessment to be adequate.
 Our procedures as set out above did not indicate material differences.

-Report on the other information included in the annual report
+Report on the other information included in the financial statements

-The annual report contains other information.
-This includes all information in the annual report in addition to the financial statements and our auditor's report thereon.
+The financial statements contains other information.
+This includes all information in the financial statements in addition to the financial statements and our auditor's report thereon.